Last updated: 9 June 2026

 Is the Stock Events app worth it?

-If you want a clean, ad-free portfolio and dividend tracker, yes.
+If you want a clean, ad-free portfolio and dividend tracker, in our experience yes.
 The free tier is limited but usable, and Pro adds genuine value for active investors.
 It is especially strong for dividend portfolios.

 Can I trade stocks on Stock Events?